-Objective: To advance measurement science for the performance of smart meters and associated metering standards and test procedures that will enable accurate and fair electricity metering needed for the smart grid, by 2016.
+Objective - To advance measurement science for the performance of smart meters and associated metering standards and test procedures that will enable accurate and fair electricity metering needed for the smart grid.

 What is the new technical idea?
 This project will develop test procedures and protocols that apply real-world waveforms that are dynamically changing and have varying amounts of distortion present along with bi-directional power flows to smart meters.
 The project will also conduct tests to ensure that meter accuracy is not affected by interference from the communication module in the meter.